dsarlo/KeyboardOsd/README.md

 # KeyboardOsd
-An on screen display that shows you when NumLock, ScrollLock, or CapsLock is enabled.
-Fully customizable options like changing colors, transparency, and locations on screen.
+A settings panel is shown to the user which allows them to choose which on screen displays they would like to use along with customizable features for each of the on screen displays.
+The on screen display customizable options that are currently supported are cbackground and foreground colors, transparency, location on the screen, etc.